CBD Oil for Morning Sickness: Is It Safe & Effective?

 Regarding safety, CBD is a better option for pregnant women as it is non-addictive, non-psychoactive, and doesn’t have severe side effects.
 The effects of THC might not be a safe option for pregnant women as there’s not enough research to recommend it as an alternative treatment.
 Besides, pregnant women should avoid all intoxicating substances while they’re carrying a child.

 CBD Dosage: How Much Should You Take for Morning Sickness

 CBD dosage doesn’t follow a one-size-fits-all idea.
 Doses can vary from one person to another.
-Some people can feel effects on the lowest dose while others need higher amounts of CBD before they can feel the results.
+Some people can feel the effects on the lowest dose, while others need higher amounts of CBD before they can feel the results.
 Women who experience morning sickness can take a low dose of 1 to 5mg for every 10 pounds.
 Monitor the effects and determine if there is a need for an increase or decrease in dosage.

 How to Take CBD for Morning Sickness